We believe that american culture is not monolithic but pluralistic.

 Back in 2018, IRCNOCO was approached by Professor Michael Kimball of the UNC Anthropology Department.
-Professor Kimball had heard of a grant opportunity that would help facilitate a cultural exchange between newcomers living in the United States and others around the world.
-We thought this was too exciting an opportunity to miss, so we applied for the grant as a collaborative effort.
+Professor Kimball had heard of a grant opportunity, from World Learning, that would help facilitate a cultural exchange between newcomers living in the United States and others around the world.
+We thought this was too exciting an opportunity to miss, so we applied for the Communities Connecting Heritage grant as a collaborative effort.
 In our application, we talked about the incredible diversity existing in Greeley and about how these newcomer groups are contributing to the vibrancy of our growing city.

 Luckily, we were one of six organizations across the country chosen to participate!

-In this selection process, the granting organization “paired” us with a research institution in India, Bhasha Research, whom we were to be partnered with for the cultural exchange.
+In this selection process, World Learning “paired” us with a research institution in India, Bhasha Research, whom we were to be partnered with for the cultural exchange.